muffeeee/json-nginx/README.md

 # json-nginx

 This is a small javascript snippet that will convert a specifically formatted JSON object/file into a fully working NginX-config.
+*Please note that this is not a finished project.
+It will be published on NPM when it's done.*

 ## Define 'specifically formatted JSON object'